firetdev/firetdev/README.md

 I enjoy C++, Python, HTML/CSS/JS/React, and Godot.
 My main programming interests are games, web apps, APIs, and C++ or Python terminal programs.

+I'm interested both in _cutting-edge web-based technology and web apps_ (think ChatGPT) and _mechatronics and infrastructure programming_ (think airports, planes, and industrial robots).

 <!--
 **firetdev/firetdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.